Yibo-He/EasyFile/README.md

 ## Backend

 1. Enter the directory of backend(./backend)
-2. Install ghostscript and mysql.
+2. Install ghostscript, mysql and flask.
 If you are using ubuntu, you can run:
 ```
 sudo apt install ghostscript mysql-server python3-flask
 ```